 …or 93 pictures if you’re the GIF above.
-By that count, if a picture is truly worth 1,000 words, that GIF is a tidy package of 93,000 words.
+By that reckoning, if a picture is truly worth 1,000 words, that GIF is a tidy package of 93,000 words.
 Add to that the words you’re reading, and you have the world’s longest blog post.
 Honestly, I almost could’ve written 93,000 words in the time it took to make this GIF.

 While I explain what it is, I’ll explain how it was made.
 I have the MRI images for most of my scans, in total I found/used eight sets of scans.
 Then, I made some pictures with my webcam of my profile and the top of my freakishly large head.
 If my math is correct, that makes 8+1 = 9 sets of images.
 Each set has roughly 10 pictures – including multiples of the original and duplicates of the fading shots.
-The sequence of the scans is chronological (For instance, a scan from 2010 would come after a scan from 2009, a scan done in May of some year will come before a scan…scanned in September of that same year…And so on).
+The sequence of the scans is chronological (For instance, a scan from 2010 would come after a scan from 2009, a scan done in May of some year will come before a scan…scanned in September of that same year…and so on).

 The images are labeled with the reason for and date of the scan.
 I’d only point out the first scan from May, 2009 showing a big blob of white stuff just below the very center of my brain profile and slightly off center looking at the top.
 It’s almost as if someone tried to white it out.
 Really, it’s blood, the doctor injects you with the air from inside a blacklight, then your blood glows white.

-The magnetic manipulation of the various cells and particles that form a mass called “Jarrett” (Magnetic), and the clicking and knocking noises (Resonance) labored to produce the this Image a few days after the hemorrhage.
+The magnetic manipulation of the various cells and particles that form a mass called “Jarrett” (Magnetic), and the clicking and knocking noises (Resonance) labored to produce this Image a few days after the hemorrhage.

 The magnets and sounds continued their unlikely coupling through my skull on August 15, 2016, one day before my appointment with my neurosurgeon (I verbally sparred with both the doctor’s office and the insurance company for a month and had to reschedule twice, but that’s a different story altogether).